natemella/Paper/Paper/manuscript.md

 **Graph 1**
 ![](../Graphs/PFI.time.png)
+TODO: Binwidth arguement in ggplot2.
+Bars a lighter gray

 Graph 1 caption: Pink line represents upper cut off for excluded values.
 Everything above the pink line was labeled LPFI.
 Blue line represents the lower cut off for excluded values.
 Everything below the blue line was labeled SPFI.
 Any patients inbetween the two values were excluded.
+SPFI were only included if they had a tumor event because __________.

 **Graph 2**
 ![](../Graphs/most_predictive_cancer_typesolo.png)
-(convert graph to bars)
+TODO: violin

 Graph 2 caption:
 In figure 2, the bars represent the range for the min AUROC and max AUROC of each algorithm that used a particular data type.